Self-Awareness and Switching Perspectives

 We are hardwired to be righteous — do good things, help others, say sorry, respect elders, follow the rules, forgive, and so on.

-But even though being right is the thing, some people do wrong things — unconsciously or consciously.
+But even though being right is the thing, some people do wrong things.
 They break the rules.
 They don’t follow social norms.
 They shout at others.
 They don’t show respect.
 What else?

 Sorry, but we don’t have control over that.